-- 1. The claimant may reach a global settlement, called a full and final commutation, with the carrier for a lump sum payment of any and all benefits. - 2.
-Any commutation of benefits other than a lump sum payment of permanent impairment benefits must be approved by the Board. - 3.
-If the claimant is not represented, the Board will conduct a Settlement Conference to approve the commutation.
+- 1. The claimant may reach an agreement with a carrier for a lump sum payment of any or all benefits.
+This includes medical expenses which may be subject to a Medicare set aside. - 2.
+Any commutation of benefits other than a lump sum payment of permanent impairment benefits must be approved by the Board.

-H. Petition to Review Compensation Agreement (Termination Petition)
+H. Petition to Review Compensation Agreement (Petition to Terminate)

-1. Once the claimant is receiving disability benefits - i.e., on an open agreement for benefits - such must continue until terminated by agreement between the parties or by order of the Board.
-If the claimant is released to return to work and does not agree to end such benefits, the carrier can then file a Petition to Review Compensation with the Board to obtain an Order terminating benefits.

-If the carrier may not unilaterally terminate benefits, even if the claimant is released to work.

-- 2. If a claimant returns to work, the carrier may cease payment of wage loss benefits but must still obtain a Final Receipt.
-If the claimant returned to work, has a recurrence of total disability, and the carrier resumes payments, such benefits must continue until the claimant agrees to terminate or by order of the Board. - 3.
-The employer must prove that the employee has been medically cleared to return to work, and if partially disabled, job availability in the open labor market.
+- 1. Once the claimant is receiving disability benefits, i.e., on an open agreement for benefits, this disability continues until terminated by agreement or by order of the Board.
+If the carrier has any release of claimant to return to work, the carrier can then file a Petition to Review Compensation Agreement and obtain a Board Order terminating benefits. - If the carrier should stop payments without filing a petition or without having received an order voluntarily signed by the claimant then this may result in penalties including "Huffman" Damages. - 2.
+If a claimant returns to work and refuses to sign a Final Receipt for benefits then the carrier must file a petition.
+The carrier may obtain a credit for any benefits paid subsequent to the claimants return to work. - 3.
+The employer must prove that the employee has been medically cleared to return to work, and in addition, the employer must show job availability through a vocational expert and a labor market survey or show proof of a reasonable job offer by the Employer.

 - 4. If the employee has been released by his own doctor, then the employee has a duty to take a reasonable job search and failure of the claimant to show he has taken a reasonable job search may result in the termination of benefits. - 5.
-The employer can make the employee a job offer within the doctor's restrictions, which, if not accepted, may result in the termination of benefits to the claimant. - 6.
-If the employer does not have work available within the claimant's restrictions, the employer may send a Hoey Notice to the claimant advising that modified duty is not available and they should seek employment elsewhere.
-The employer may then file a Termination Petition.
+The employer can make the employee a job offer within the doctor's restrictions which can be accepted by the Board and may result in the termination of benefits to the claimant. - 6.
+If the employer does not have work available within the claimant's restrictions the employer should send a letter putting the claimant on notice that there is nothing available.
+This can be done through the attorney.